Meet Our Testing Team

 For a bit more explanation, off-gassing often occurs with newer mattresses because unpacking them releases volatile organic compounds (VOCs) into the air.
 VOCs are relatively harmless but they carry a distinct odor that many liken to plastic or rubber.

 Body conforming is a key strength of the Nectar Mattress.
-Our testing found that the two memory foam comfort layers absorb and cradle the body, conforming evenly to different areas and evenly distributing weight across the surface.
+Our testing found that the memory foam comfort layer absorbs and cradles the body, conforming evenly to different areas and evenly distributing weight across the surface.

 Our testers noted that the experience of sleeping on a Nectar is more like sleeping “in” versus “on” a bed, especially for heavier individuals.
 Those who enjoy that sensation will find the Nectar Mattress comfortable and supportive.
 On the other hand, people who prefer sleeping on – not in – a mattress may not be as satisfied with the bed.

 Our in-house and external testing found that the Nectar mattress traps some heat throughout a night of sleep.
 In general, low- and medium-density memory foam layers sleep a bit cooler than higher-density memory foam.
-Nectar has both medium- and low-density foams in its comfort layers, making it a slightly cooler option than other memory foam competitors on the market.
+Nectar’s comfort layer is less dense and infused with gel, making the mattress a slightly cooler option than other memory foam competitors on the market.